SuperCupNI: History

 The Northern Ireland Youth Soccer Tournament began in 1983 with sixteen teams participating at an Under 16 (Premier) level.
 Motherwell from Scotland were the first winners.
 It was founded by Jim Weir, Victor Leonard, George Logan and Bertie Peacock, one of the most famous football players from the region.

 The competition was extended in 1985 when an extra age group, the Under 14 (Junior) section was introduced and again the first champions were from Scotland, as Rangers won the Northern Ireland Youth Soccer Tournament at that age level.
 The competition at both levels has grown in size and stature over the years, with teams increasingly travelling from all continents to compete.
 The Under 19 (Elite) section was introduced in 1995 with the Welsh finishing the tournament as winners.
 Traditionally, the finals are played at the Coleraine Showgrounds on the Friday evening.

 Internationally capped footballers have taken part in the Northern Ireland Youth Soccer Tournament, such as Charlie Davies, Jonathan Spector, Paul Scholes, and Wayne Rooney have all competed at some level.
 In the 2002 FIFA World Cup there were 30 Northern Ireland Youth Soccer Tournament veterans playing.

 To celebrate the competition's silver jubilee, a friendly match took place between Northern Ireland and four-time junior section winners Everton at the Coleraine Showgrounds on 14 July 2007.
 Everton won the tie 2–0.

 One of the key parts to the Northern Ireland Youth Soccer Tournament is the inclusion of six representative teams from each county of Northern Ireland – Antrim, Armagh, Londonderry, Down, Fermanagh and Tyrone.
 This system allows young players from across the province to compete against some of the best in the world at their age group.

 In October 2013, the Northern Ireland Youth Soccer Tournament organising committee and lead sponsors Dairy Council released a joint statement stating that the long-term sponsors Dairy Council would be withdrawing sponsorship.

 In February 2014, the organisers announced that competition would be sponsored by Belfast-based company Dale Farm and that the competition would be known as the Dale Farm Milk Cup for sponsorship reasons.
 From 2016 it has been known as the Super Cup NI.

 Winners

+The competition wasn't played in 2020 or 2021 due to the COVID-19 pandemic.
+In 2021, Manchester United's under-16s played 3 challenge matches against Coleraine, Ballymena United and Linfield.